-Leg #1 culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
+This part culminates as we descend past Cal Poly Pomona and ride the flats through Pomona and La Verne into Claremont.
 There will be food at the theatre, but you can also take a longer break to enjoy restaurants like Le Pain Quotidien, I Love Pie Bakeshop and many others.
-Metrolink trains will be running on Sunday for those who want to leave (or join) the ride in Claremont.
+Metrolink trains will be running on Sunday for those who want to leave the ride in Claremont.

-At 33 miles, Leg #2 is the second longest.
+At 33 miles, this is the second longest portion of the ride.
 It starts as we leave Claremont riding west on beautiful Bonita Avenue.
 After passing through La Verne and San Dimas, we continue West on Gladstone Street, before turning North to get onto Route 66 and have the chance to sugar up at The Donut Man in Glendora.
 We then continue into Azusa where we will have a pit stop at the newly opened downtown Azusa Gold Line Station.

 The Azusa stop is a great opportunity to bail out if you’re pooped.
 Otherwise, continue on as we hit the upper stretch of the San Gabriel River Trail and then down into the Santa Fe Dam Recreation Area.
 Enjoy the view as your roll along the top of the dam.
 After a short stretch on some “industrial” streets, we get to enjoy a long stretch on residential Longden Avenue through El Monte, Arcadia, Temple City, Rosemead and San Gabriel.
 Then up through San Marino, past Cal Tech in Pasadena, and on to the Playhouse 7 Theatre.
 Grab a bite at La Zona Rosa Caffe or Blaze Pizza.
 And if you need to hop off the ride here, we are just blocks from the Lake Street Station of the Gold Line.